ak8057/gen_ai_temporal_report_query/README.md

 ## What This Does

 Ever wished you could just ask your spreadsheets questions and get smart answers back?
 That's exactly what this project does.
-Drop in an Excel file, and suddenly you can have natural conversations with your data using AI.
+Drop in an Excel, PDF, images or any other files, and suddenly you can have all data extracted and stored in the Sql database.

 ## How It Works